Lock it Down: How to Keep Your Site Secure

 A strong password is the first line of defense for any website.
-Yet surprisingly the worst passwords are often the most common.
+Surprisingly, the worst passwords are often the most common.
 According to an analysis of millions of passwords lifted from stolen login credentials – ‘password’ followed by ‘123456’ remain the most popular password phrases in the year 2015*.

 A few simple guidelines that can help create a stronger password:

-Your password should be at the very least 8 characters long, more than sixteen is even better.
+Your password should be at the very least eight characters long.
+More than sixteen characters is even better.